UNC-Cofires/local_LLMs/README.md

 > falls between two available PyTorch options, choose the closest version that
 > is less than or equal to your installed CUDA version.

+> **Note on CUDA module version:** You may need to explicitly load CUDA prior
+> to running your Python script in order to fully utilize Longleaf's GPUs.
+> Please specify a version of CUDA that is compatible with the version of
+> PyTorch installed in your conda environment.
+To check the versions of CUDA
+> available on Longleaf, run `module avail cuda` from within an interactive
+> command-line session.
+For more information on Longleaf modules, please
+> see the following page: https://help.rc.unc.edu/modules/.

 > **Important:** Do not commit `config.sh` to version control, as it contains
 > your Hugging Face access token.
 It is listed in `.gitignore` for this reason.